 Whether you’re wanting to feel like Santa for a few hours on a reindeer-led sleigh ride or meet the man himself at Santa Claus’ house, Kakslauttanen has you covered.
 The resort works with many local companies offering incredible customer service.
 Activities include everything from aurora hunting expeditions aboard snowmobiles and reindeer or husky-led sleds to horseback riding and skiing excursions.
 Tours often include a hot drink and/or lunch in the wilderness as well as winter clothing (no matter how many layers you bring you’ll definitely be wanting more) and equipment.
 You can check out the full list of activities that you can partake in during your stay at Kakslauttanen here.

-During my stay, I participated in a Husky and Reindeer Safari with Husky & Co. and Joiku Kotsamo Safaris.
-I’m happy to say that for both of these activities the animals appeared to be very well treated, especially the husky dogs who were beyond excited to get out running and pulling the sled through the wintery landscape.
+During my stay, I participated in a husky and reindeer safari with Husky & Co. and Joiku Kotsamo Safaris.
+I’m happy to say that for both of these activities the animals appeared to be very well treated, especially the husky dogs who were beyond excited to get out running and pulling the sled through the winter landscape.

 For those looking for relaxation rather than adventure, spa and massage services are also available.
 Kakslauttanen actually sports the world’s biggest smoke sauna accommodating up to 100 bathers at once.